certik/mlir/README.md

 * In the parser's actions we can extract the string using first/last and convert / further process as needed based on the syntax information from the parser or possibly even convert later based on semantic information.

+# Parser Design

+The tokenizer seems context dependent.
+In that case, just create multiple tokenizers.